lukasa1993/ms-starter/README.md

 cd ms-starter

+echo ""
-# .env s need to be filled at this point checkout example .envs
+echo ".env s need to be filled at this point checkout example .envs" echo "promise they are filled" read -r

 docker compose up -d